GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/input-image-alt/index.md

 ---

-When an image is being used as an `<input>` button, providing alternative text helps screen reader users understand the purpose of the button.
+When an image is being used as an `<input>` button, providing alternative text helps users of screen readers and other assistive technologies understand the purpose of the button.

 ## How this Lighthouse audit fails

-Lighthouse flags `<input type="image">` elements that don't have `alt` text':
+Lighthouse flags `<input type="image">` elements that don't have `alt` text:

 <figure class="w-figure">
   <img class="w-screenshot" src="input-image-alt.png" alt="Lighthouse audit showing input types with a value of 'image' do not have alt attributes">